Mamta's Kitchen

 Ingredients

-• 1 cup thick, natural yoghurt* (dahi)
+• 1 cup thick, natural yoghurt* (dahi) at room temperature

 • 1/2 tsp. turmeric or huldi powder